jameslovallo/ardi/README.md

 # Ardi

+The un-framework.

 Ardi is a quick and capable companion for crafting custom elements.
 Ardi's philosophy is to go back to the basics and #usetheplatform without any Virtual DOM, JSX, or any other 'magic' to provide the most performant option available, all without sacrificing DX.
-Ardi is tiny but fierce, weighing in at just 1kb uncompressed.
+Ardi is tiny but fierce, weighing in at just 1.2kb uncompressed.

 [Demo](https://codepen.io/jameslovallo/pen/xxWzjeb)